Sign Up

 After completing this continuing education course, the participant will be able to meet the following objectives:

-1. Identify behaviors that might be considered sexual harassment.
+1. Identify behaviors that might be considered sexual harassment in the California workplace.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.